discord-net/Discord.Net/docs/faq/commands/Commands.md

 [Task.Run], essentially making `ExecuteAsyncInternalAsync`, the task that is used to invoke the command task, to be finished on a different thread.
-This means that [ExecuteAsync] will be forced to return a successful [ExecuteResult] regardless of the execution.
+This means that [ExecuteAsync] will be forced to return a successful [ExecuteResult] regardless of the actual execution result.

 The following are the known caveats with `RunMode.Async`,